-The Irving and Phyllis Millstein
+The Irving and Phyllis Millstein Foundation for Animal Welfare

 An Animal-Centered Philanthropy

 The Foundation's mission is to protect, care for, and support vulnerable, at-risk animals, and to address animal-related human conditions, connections, and bonds.
 Irving and Phyllis valued the human and animal relationship, and the Foundation provides grants and programs that foster and preserve these relationships.
 Grantmaking procedures are consultative and problem-solving.
-For more information about the Foundation's mission and approach, please read Foundation Policy Statement.
+For more information about the Foundation's mission and approach, please read Foundation Policy Statement

 Outreach

-The Foundation’s goal is to extend and promote human/animal companionship and relationships through traditional grants and sponsorships that address animal-centered social needs.
-Millstein Veterinary Project® grants fund the efforts of public charities to overcome barriers to proper animal care by pet owners and animal caregivers, whether due to economic conditions or geographic access to care and are comprised of sponsorships addressing vaccination drives and spay/neuter clinics.
+The Foundation’s goal is to extend and promote human/animal companionship and relationships through grants and sponsorships that address animal-centered social needs.
+Millstein Veterinary Project® grants fund the efforts of public charities to overcome barriers to proper animal care by pet owners and animal caregivers, whether due to economic conditions or geographic access to care and are comprised of sponsorships addressing vaccination drives, wellness care, and spay/neuter clinics.
+For more information about the Foundation's funding of grants and sponsored programs, please read

-Foundation Grantmaking Process.
+Foundation Grantmaking Process

 OFFICERS